Extensive coral reefs, and some of the best spots in the main Hawaiian Islands to see monk seals

 A scrawled filefish and -in the background- a convict tang, encountered at Ke’e Beach reef flat.

 On the other hand, it is in Kauai that you are most likely to encounter Hawaiian monk seals on the beach or at sea.
-This endemic and endangered species, most of whose individuals inhabit the isolated northwestern islands, regularly frequents the Kauai and Niihau coasts.
+This endemic and endangered species, most of whom inhabit the isolated northwestern islands, regularly frequent the Kauai and Niihau coasts.
 The best chances to see them are at Tunnels Beach, Poipu Beach, Ke’e Beach and Lehua Crater.

 Snorkeling in Hawaii soon?
 Take with you a Fish ID Book, an essential tool to help you identify the fish you see underwater.
-Hawaii’s Fishes : A Guide for Snorkelers and Divers (including fish species found in Hawaii only) and Reef Fish Identification Tropical Pacific (including marine fishes ranging from Thailand to Tahiti, including Hawaii) are the two main references.
+Hawaii’s Fishes : A Guide for Snorkelers and Divers (including fish species found only in Hawaii) and Reef Fish Identification Tropical Pacific (including marine fishes ranging from Thailand to Tahiti, and includes Hawaii) are the two essential reference guides every snorkeler should have.

 As elsewhere in the archipelago, there are two main seasons in Kauai.
 The summer, from May to October, is the warmest, driest and sunniest season (with an average of 80°F/26.5°C, and maximum temperatures of 85°F/29.5°C).
 This is the hurricane season, but they are rare in the North Pacific.